 - returned a signed facsimile of the contract.

-How Does The Law Apply?
+How Does the Law Apply?

+Each state in Australia has laws regarding electronic transactions.
+For example, for an electronic signature to be valid under Queensland state law, it must comply with the Electronic Transactions (Queensland) Act 2001.
 In most cases, you do not need to make and sign a contract in writing.
-However, you must sign certain types of contracts in writing.
-The law is unclear about whether you can validly sign certain other kinds of documents, like deeds, electronically.
+However, you must sign a limited number of contracts writing.
+Currently, the law is unclear about whether you can validly sign certain documents, like deeds, electronically.

 What Are the Risks of Signing a Contract Electronically?